AidanDelaney/AidanDelaney.github.io/2016DiagramsRTutorial.md

 * The _Grammar of Graphics_ provides power and flexibility for generating statistical plots.
 * Statistical visualisations can be mixed with Anova and other tests.
 * The statistical "Diagrams of Diagrams" are generally straightforward to draw using `ggplot2`.

+## Takeaways

+1. Declarative drawing of diagrams allows separation of concerns.
+2. Declarative drawing assists in rapid prototyping of visualisation.

+## Exercises

+There are three exercises for you to tackle, available at [http://aidandelaney.github.io/handouts/2016DiagramsRTutorial-questions.pdf](http://aidandelaney.github.io/handouts/2016DiagramsRTutorial-questions.pdf).